-The Company made investments in Suðurorka ehf. in a joint venture for Bulandsvirkjun Hydro development asset during the year for ISK 25 million.
+The Company made additional investments of ISK 17 million in Suðurorka ehf. in a joint venture for Búlandsvirkjun Hydro development asset.
+ISK 60 million was invested in Vesturverk ehf., a joint venture for Hvalá Hydro development project.

-Results from HS Orkurannsóknir ehf. are not included in the share of profit of associates as the company had no operations during the year.
+Results from HS Orkurannsóknir ehf. are not included in the share of profit of associates as the Company had no operations during the year.